 Deoxygenated blood enters the heart through the superior vena cava and is pumped into the right atrium, then through a valve called the tricuspid valve and into the right ventricle.
 From there the blood moves through the pulmonary valve into the pulmonary artery and is pumped into the lungs.
 In the lungs, the blood is filled with oxygen and deposited back into the heart through the pulmonary vein and into the left atrium.
 The now oxygenated blood moves from the left atrium through a valve called the mitral valve into the left ventricle.
-From the left ventricle the oxygenated blood is pumped out of the heart through the aoritc valve into the aorta and on to the rest of the body.
+From the left ventricle the oxygenated blood is pumped out of the heart through the aortic valve into the aorta and on to the rest of the body.

 The walls of the heart are made up of muscle.
-In some patients with lupus there can be inflammation and weakening of the heart muscle which can result in less effective pumping of the heart.
+In some patients with lupus there can be inflammation and weakening of the heart muscle that can result in less effective pumping of the heart.
 This was the case with Harmony and is called cardiomyopathy.

 Another common impact of lupus is called pericarditis, which is irritation and inflammation of the sac lining the heart or pericardium.
 Patients with pericarditis may experience chest pain that may worsen when they lie on their back.
 Patients may also experience a pericardial effusion which is a build-up of fluid in the pericardium.

 The tests used to look for cardiomyopathy, valve disease or pericarditis would be an EKG and echocardiogram (an ultrasound of the heart).
 Treatments for cardiomyopathy may include steroids or other lupus medications.
 Those with valve disease may need blood thinners or antibiotics for treatment.

 Treatment for pericarditis and pericardial effusion may include anti-inflammatories, or in more severe pericardial effusion, they may need to be treated with steroids or have the fluid drained.
 Other lupus medications such as Imuran, Cellcept or Benlysta can also be used for treatment of these conditions.

-Bone issues may also be caused by medications used to treat lupus.
-In particular, patients who have taken steroids for long periods of time are at risk for issues with their bones.
+Bone issues also may be caused by medications used to treat lupus.
+In particular, people who have taken steroids for long periods of time are at risk for issues with their bones.
 They may experience a thinning of the bone and decrease in bone density.
 Osteopenia is a mild thinning of the bone and decrease in bone mineral density.
 Osteopenia is a precursor to osteoporosis.
 Osteoporosis is a more significant thinning of the bone and decrease in bone mineral density.

-Josephine is a 55-year-old Caucasian woman who was referred by her general practitioner because he thought she had lupus.
+Josephine is a 55-year-old woman who was referred by her general practitioner because he thought she had lupus.
 She presented with:

 Josephine was examined and her neurological exam was abnormal.
 An MRI was administered that showed Josephine did not have lupus but instead had spinal stenosis of the cervical spine (narrowing of the cervical spine) with spinal cord compression.
 The symptoms were caused by spinal issues and Josephine just happened to have a positive ANA.
-Some people may have a positive ANA and this not a clear indicator that they have a lupus or any autoimmune diseases.
+Some people may have a positive ANA, and this is not a clear indicator that they have a lupus or any autoimmune diseases.

 The diagnosis of lupus is extremely complicated.
-As Josephine’s case demonstrates, some doctors may diagnosis lupus when the cause is actually another disease/condition.
-Similarly, doctors may miss a diagnosis of lupus and mistakenly assign another diagnosis to explain a patient's symptoms when the cause is actually lupus.
-In fact, lupus is often called “The Great Imitator” because it can mimic the symptoms of many other diseases.
-When doctors are looking for a diagnosis they will have to consider any number of other diseases/conditions.
+As Josephine’s case demonstrates, some doctors may diagnose lupus when the cause is actually another condition.
+Similarly, the diagnosis of lupus can be challenging to make.
+In fact, lupus is often called “the great imitator” because it can mimic the symptoms of many other diseases.
+When doctors are looking for a diagnosis, they will have to consider any number of other diseases/conditions.
 For example, a doctor will have to look at the possibility of other rheumatic diseases, infections, heart disease, kidney disease, or even cancer before conclusively diagnosing lupus.